How Many Emails To Send?

 These automated emails you will send to individuals would be relevant specifically to them based on their actions and behaviors.
 And the most wondrous and unique thing about this is that if you send very targeted and segmented emails, you can send as many emails as you want without worrying about burning out the audience because those emails would be about them and for them.

-For instance, we talked about an equestrian client; if you send them an email with their horse’s name or an email on the day of their horse’s birthday that is going to be a win for you because the client will feel that you care about them and their experiences.
+For instance, we talked about an equestrian client.
+Sending an email containing their horse’s name or a birthday message on their horse’s special day can lead to a successful outcome, as it shows your genuine concern for the client and their bond with their horse.
+This thoughtful gesture enhances their perception of your care and commitment.
 This would make them feel valued and seen.

 This is what distinguishes automated contextual email from a broad campaign send.
 These will not burn out the audience as campaign emails would because they would be more valuable for the audiences.